Rudolfzkh/khzhang/content/event/Transfer-free Synthesis of Graphene/index.md

 # event: Wowchemy Conference
 # event_url: https://example.org

-location: Massachusetts Institute of Technology
+# location: Massachusetts Institute of Technology
-address:
+# address:
-  street: 77 Massachusetts Avenue
+#  street: 77 Massachusetts Avenue
-  city: Cambridge
+#  city: Cambridge
-  region: MA
+#  region: MA
-  postcode: '02139'
+#  postcode: '02139'
-  country: United States
+#  country: United States

 # summary: Interfacial Synthesis of Graphene directly on insulating substrates
-abstract: ""
+abstract: "Large-scale, high-quality graphene films can now be easily fabricated by chemical vapor deposition synthesis.
+However, wrinkles invariably form during graphene growth and post-transfer and limit the large-scale uniformity of graphene films for electronic applications.
+Here we study a transfer-free synthesis route of highly-uniform graphene directly on insulating substrates by the interfacial carbon precipitation.
+The process involves thin metal film (e.g. Ni, Pd) deposition on the target insulating substrate, followed by annealing and rapid heating of the metal-substrate in hydrocarbon atmosphere let carbon diffuse through the metal layer; upon cooling, the remnant carbon in the metal layer precipitated toward both thin film surface and the metal-substrate interface forming graphene, respectively.
+After removing surface-grown graphene and the metal layer, wrinkle-free graphene with sub-nm surface roughness can be obtained on destination substrates."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.